 Brian Gordon has lived in Franklin with his wife and children since 1990, his two younger children being born here.
 The Gordon's have participated in numerous community activities and events, including Franklin Baseball, FCA Round Up volunteer activities, Kreger House fundraisers and 5K runs.
 Since 1983, Brian has been with Gordon Realty Corporation, specializing in commercial real estate brokerage and retail leasing.
 Previously he was a Vice President with Michigan National Bank (now Bank of America) where he specialized in real estate construction and development financing.
 He holds an honors degree from Michigan State University with a major in Geography, concentrating his course work on real estate and related subjects.
 In 1987, Brian Gordon formed Gordon Management, Inc. specializing in the management of commercial buildings, related businesses and real estate syndication

 Michael Seltzer moved to Franklin in 1995 and became a member of the Franklin Community Association.
 He moved into the Presidency and continued in that position for eleven years - the longest servicing FCA President in its history.
 Michael lives with his wife Lori in their historic home known as Franklin House, circa 1840 and is a proud member of the community continuing to serve as a Village trustee since being appointed to fill the position vacated by Alan Harnisch upon his departure in 2010, and then elected to the position in 2011.
 Mike also served as the Council's President Pro-tem and on several committees.
 Mr. Seltzer is a lifetime member of the Adcraft Club and retired owner of SKM Inc., a marketing and publishing company he founded over 40 years ago.
-Mr. Seltzer has two children, Justin, who lives in Los Angeles CA and is Vice President of Blue Note Records/Capitol Music Group, LA and daughter Kaitlyn, a registered nurse practitioner who lives in Royal Oak, MI.
+Mr. Seltzer has two children, Justin, who lives in Los Angeles CA and is Vice President of Blue Note Records/Capitol Music Group, LA and daughter Kaitlyn, a registered nurse practitioner who lives in Denver, CO.